mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 The target value is either a string or a number.
-The number is the relative position of the target node in the flow, so a target value of 1 coressponds to the following node, while -1 is the previous node.
+The number is the relative position of the target node in the flow, so a target value of 1 corresponds to the following node, while -1 is the previous node.
 The ``BiNode`` base class also allows the specification of a ``node_id`` string in the ``__init__`` method.
 This string can then be used to target that node by using it as the target value.
 If a target value is